brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 To book an induction for this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

+# How To Operate
+You should be familiar with how to operate this tool after completing an induction.
+However, a quick reference guide is included below to assist you.

 ## Camera Positioning System
 We have a super cool camera positioning system setup on the laser cutter.
 It allows you to put offcuts or irregular sized sheets inside and visually move your cut/engrave job around with a preview of where it's going to cut.